History of Lyme disease in Timeline

 In 1911, the skin condition now known as borrelial lymphocytoma was first described.

-1930: Hellerström Proposes EM and Neurological Symptoms are Related
+1930: Hellerström Proposes Link Between EM and Neurological Symptoms

-In 1930, the Swedish dermatologist Sven Hellerström was the first to propose EM and neurological symptoms following a tick bite were related.
+In 1930, Swedish dermatologist Sven Hellerström was the first to propose that EM and neurological symptoms following a tick bite were related.

-Starting in 1946, facilities in Sweden experimented with treating EM rashes with substances known to kill spirochetes, finding that "penicillin was found to be the most effective."
+Starting in 1946, facilities in Sweden experimented with treating EM rashes with substances known to kill spirochetes.
+Einar Hollström reported that "penicillin was found to be the most effective."

-In 1948, Carl Lennhoff published on his use of a special stain to microscopically observe what he believed were spirochetes in various types of skin lesions, including EM, although his conclusions were later shown to be erroneous.
+In 1948, Carl Lennhoff published on his use of a special stain to microscopically observe what he believed were spirochetes in various types of skin lesions, including EM.

-In 1949, Nils Thyresson was the first to treat ACA with penicillin at the Karolinska Institute.
+In 1949, Nils Thyresson was the first to treat ACA with penicillin.

 1970: First documented case of EM in the United States

-In 1970, Rudolph Scrimenti, a dermatologist in Wisconsin, recognized an EM lesion in a person after recalling a paper by Hellerström that had been reprinted in an American science journal in 1950.
-Scrimenti's case was the first documented case of EM in the United States, and he treated the person with penicillin based on European literature.
+In 1970, Rudolph Scrimenti, a dermatologist in Wisconsin, recognized an EM lesion in a person after recalling a paper by Hellerström.
+He then treated the person with penicillin, marking the first documented case of EM in the United States.

 1975: First Diagnosis of Lyme Disease